ska-sa/aiokatcp/doc/tutorial.rst

 use and how the conversions work.
 You can even use argument defaults or a ``*args`` parameter for variadic requests.

-In rare cases where you need access to the original :class:`Message` object, you can provide a keyword-only parameter called `msg`.
+If you need access to the original :class:`Message` object, it can be accessed as :attr:`.RequestContext.msg`.

 Your function needs to return an :dfn:`awaitable` — the simplest way to do that is to make it a coroutine i.e., declare it with ``async def``.
 If